DPL | Dimpleplasty Surgery |

 Hospital Stay | Day Surgery |

-Benefits | Cosmetic, Psychological |
+Benefits | Aesthetic, Psychological |

-Risks | Bleeding, Infection, Scar problems, Wound separation, Slough, Necrosis, Pain, Nerve injury (Numbness, weakness, paralysis), Bruising, Swelling, Overcorrection, Undercorrection, Asymmetry, Dimple malposition, Dimple can disappear again, Cosmetic imperfections, Seroma, Cheek biting, Contour irregularities, Need for further surgery, Allergic reaction, (General anaesthetic procedures: Chest infection, Heart attack, Stroke, Blood clots in legs & lungs ) |
+Risks | Bleeding, Infection, Scar problems, Wound separation, Slough, Necrosis, Pain, Nerve injury (Numbness, weakness, paralysis), Bruising, Swelling, Overcorrection, Undercorrection, Asymmetry, Dimple malposition, Dimple can disappear again, Aesthetic imperfections, Seroma, Cheek biting, Contour irregularities, Need for further surgery, Allergic reaction, (General anaesthetic procedures: Chest infection, Heart attack, Stroke, Blood clots in legs & lungs).
+N.B.
+Most complications are unlikely.
+Serious risks or death are rare |

-Optimising factors | Diet rich in Vitamin C and protein, plenty of fluids, fresh air, sun protection, mouthwash |
+Optimising factors | Diet rich in Vitamin C and protein, plenty of fluids, fresh air, sufficient sleep, sun protection, mouthwash, avoid smiling for 3 weeks |

 Discomfort | 1 week |